Updated: June 2022

 There are many solutions to this problem, but the simplest is to change to a new flavour.
 You can also smell fresh coffee beans, drink water or even suck a lemon to reset your palate and beat vaper’s tongue.

-Finally, your e-juice itself may be to blame.
+Finally, your e-liquid itself may be to blame.
 Correctly storing your e-liquid is important, because the flavourings can degrade with poor storage.
 Keep your juices away from heat and light, and minimise their exposure to open air to keep them in excellent condition.

-Some juices also benefit from “steeping.”
+Some vape juices also benefit from “steeping.”
 This is like how wine ages with time and improves in flavour – allowing your juice to age can really bring out flavour notes.
 There are many approaches to steeping, but they all have two common elements.
 Most steeping involves leaving the juice in a cool, dark place and occasionally shaking the bottle.
 The other major theme is letting your juice “breathe” (for short periods) by opening the cap.

 Steeping isn’t needed for every juice, though, and the results might not always be what you were expecting.
 However, if you want the best flavour, it’s something to try.

-Improving Flavour is Easy; Perfecting it is Hard
+Improving flavour is easy; Perfecting it is hard

 These tips should help you enjoy the flavour of your e-juices more, but there is a lot more to flavour chasing than this.
 There are tons of different approaches to try, heated debates about the merits of different coil arrangements, and a big helping of personal preference to deal with.